LIS

 6. Technical personnel such as safety engineers and industrial hygienists or other consultants to the commissioner or the employer may accompany the commissioner if the commissioner determines that their presence would aid in the conduct of the inspection and agreement is obtained from the employer or the commissioner obtains an order under § 40.1-6(8)(b) of the Code of Virginia.
 All such consultants shall be bound by the confidentiality requirements of § 40.1-51.4:1 of the Code of Virginia.

-7. The commissioner is authorized to dismiss from the inspection party at any time any person or persons whose conduct interferes with the inspection.
+7. The commissioner is authorized to dismiss from the inspection party at any time any person whose conduct interferes with the inspection.

 Statutory Authority